The Open Door: Writing and recording

 "I feel like with Fallen, a lot of those songs sound like I was trying to prove myself and establish what we were and our sound.
 I was trapped having to feel a certain way.
 But with the new record, I sort of went with everything.
 I am not afraid to feel happy sometimes, and I think there's moments on the album with sensuality, which is really fun and beautiful, instead of the last time, where I felt like I was only getting out part of me.
 This record embraces the whole me."

 — — Amy Lee talking about The Open Door with MTV News.

 The Open Door was written in 18 months.
 Lee composed nine songs with guitarist Terry Balsamo, "All That I'm Living For" with guitarist John LeCompt, and was the sole composer of "Like You", "Lithium" and "Good Enough".

-She confessed that with former guitarist Ben Moody's departure, she was not restrained in the writing process, and Balsamo was open minded, supported her work, they collaborated, and he encouraged her to do something she would not have done with Moody.
-"I was really looking forward to being able to trust", she said of writing the album.
-"The studio was like a free place where we could just be musicians and see what came out".
+Lee confessed that after former guitarist Ben Moody's departure, she was not restrained in the writing process and Balsamo was open minded; the two collaborated and he encouraged her to do something she would not have done with Moody.
 Lee was "finally creating in the same room with someone" when working with Balsamo, as previously she and Moody wrote separately as they "could never really sit in the same room and create" and had major creative differences.
 After his exit, she felt she reclaimed a creative freedom, and found it "liberating not to have someone standing over me constantly shooting my ideas down".
-Deeming writing a vulnerable process, Lee could only write music by herself in the past, and this album was the first time she wrote music together with another person.
-She called her musical partnership with Balsamo healthy and productive.
-It was a "completely different" writing environment with him; there was "no pressure of wanting to rule the world" and they were "having fun with it for a change".
-Lee regarded the writing process the best she had experienced as she had free rein and "could do whatever I wanted without being judged or being told it's stupid."
+"I was really looking forward to being able to trust", she said.
+Deeming writing a vulnerable process, Lee only wrote music by herself in the past, and this album was the first time she wrote music with another person.
+She had free rein and could try anything "without being judged", and the studio was a "free place where we could just be musicians and see what came out".
+Lee called her and Balsamo's musical partnership healthy and productive, stating that there was "no pressure of wanting to rule the world" and they were "having fun with it for a change".